yikunoamlak/alx-low_level_programming/README.md

 ## C programming
 ---
- 0.**Preprocessor** - Write a script that runs a C file through the preprocessor and save the result into another file.
+ 0. **Preprocessor** - Write a script that runs a C file through the preprocessor and save the result into another file.
  1.